-What is HR's Role in Employee Termination? - PerformHR
+What is HR's Role in Employee Termination? - performHR

 While organisations rarely want to dismiss an employee, from time to time it may be necessary.
 In the case that you do need to carry out an employee termination, you’ll want to have a HR representative present at any and all meetings and to help guide the process.
 But why is this the case